pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 ## Final Thoughts

-Redux is a great tool, but it’s most powerful when you apply it where it actually adds value.
-Don’t use it just because it’s popular—use it when your state starts to sprawl and local component state doesn’t cut it anymore.
+Redux is a great tool, but it's most powerful when you apply it where it actually adds value.
+Don't use it just because it's popular, use it when your state starts to sprawl and local component state doesn't cut it anymore.

 If you want to take this app further: